preciofishbone/OmniaFx/docs/migration/5-0-to-6-0/README.md

 If you see errors that getting all variation pages from a default page, then you have to change the logic.

-Form now on, the default page will contains all the variation pages, and the page navigation node will always link to the default page.
+Form now on, the default page will contain all the variation pages, and the page navigation node will always link to the default page.

 **Server-side:**